justmarkham/DAT5/homework/13_spam_filtering.md

-## Class 12 Homework: Spam Filtering
+## Class 13 Pre-work: Spam Filtering

 Read Paul Graham's [A Plan for Spam](http://www.paulgraham.com/spam.html) and be prepared to **discuss it in class on Wednesday**.